onflow/fcl-js/packages/fcl/src/wallet-provider-spec/provable-authn.md

   f_vsn: "1.0.0",  // Follows the v1.0.0 spec for the service
   type: "account-proof",  // the type of service it is
   method: "DATA",  // Its data!
-  uid: "amazing-wallet#account-proof",  // A unique identifier for the service
+  uid: "awesome-wallet#account-proof",  // A unique identifier for the service
   data: {
     f_type: "account-proof",
     f_vsn: "1.0.0"
     signatures: [CompositeSignture],
-    address: "0xUSER",  // The user's address
+    address: "0xUSER",  // The user's address with prefix
     timestamp: 1630705495551, // UNIX timestamp
-    domainTag: "AWESOME_DAPP", // Optional
+    appDomainTag: "AWESOME-APP-V0.0-user", // Optional
-  }
 }
 ```